Lactose intolerance: Stool sugar chromatography

 Chromatography can be used to separate and identify undigested sugars present in faeces.
 Although lactose may be detected in the faeces of people with lactose intolerance, this test is not considered reliable enough to conclusively diagnose or exclude lactose intolerance.

 Genetic diagnostic

 Genetic tests may be useful in assessing whether a person has primary lactose intolerance.
 Lactase activity persistence in adults is associated with two polymorphisms: C/T 13910 and G/A 22018 located in the MCM6 gene.
 These polymorphisms may be detected by molecular biology techniques at the DNA extracted from blood or saliva samples; genetic kits specific for this diagnosis are available.
 The procedure consists of extracting and amplifying DNA from the sample, following with a hybridation protocol in a strip.
 Colored bands are obtained as result, and depending on the different combinations, it would be possible to determine whether the patient is lactose intolerant.
 This test allows a noninvasive definitive diagnostic.

-Frequency

-Lactose intolerance is most common in people of East Asian descent, with 70 to 100 percent of people affected in these communities.
-Lactose intolerance is also more common in people of West African, Arab, and Jewish descent, while only about 5 percent of people of European descent are lactose intolerant.